wombleton/gitlaw-nz/acts/C/Civil Defence Emergency Management Act 2002.md

-    *   (e) a list of the places where a copy of the proposal for the plan may be obtained or inspected:
+    *   (e) a list of places where a copy of the proposed plan may be purchased or inspected:

     *   (f) an address for submissions.

+    (3) The Minister may comply with subsection (1)(c) by providing a hypertext link from an Internet site maintained by or on behalf of the responsible department to a copy of the proposed plan that is available, free of charge, on an Internet site that is maintained by or on behalf of someone else.

+    (4) For the purposes of subsection (1)(c), the Minister may not rely on [section 66][186] of the Copyright Act 1994 as authority to make available on an Internet site any material that is proposed to be incorporated by reference.

+    (5) In this section, _proposed plan_ includes material incorporated by reference in the plan under [section 40][52], together with a translation in an official New Zealand language, where that material is not in an official New Zealand language.

+    Section 41: replaced, on 5 August 2013, by [section 77(3)][179] of the Legislation Act 2012 (2012 No 119).

 ##### 42 National civil defence emergency management plan must not be inconsistent with national civil defence emergency management strategy